forrtproject/forrtproject.github.io/content/mapping_os/mapping_os.md

 Welcome to the FORRT Open Science Communities Mapping Initiative, a global effort to systematically identify, map, and connect Open Science (OS) organizations across disciplines and regions.

-> Our goal is to build an interactive, living map of grassroots and institutional Open Science networks, providing researchers, educators, and policy-makers with a detailed landscape of resources, collaborations, and community efforts.
+> Our goal is to build an interactive, crowdsourced, and living map of grassroots Open Science networks, providing researchers, educators, and policy-makers with a detailed landscape of the resources, opportunities, collaborations, and initiatives within these communities.

-This initiative builds upon the successful mapping of Open Science initiatives in psychology and aims to extend this work across multiple disciplines.
-With the support of key partners like Metadocencia, Access 2 Perspectives (A2P), and the Center for Open Science (COS), this project will foster collaboration, transparency, and innovation in scientific research globally.
+This initiative builds upon the successful mapping of Open Science initiatives in the field of Psychology [Skubera et al., 2024](https://doi.org/10.31234/osf.io/rakmb) (*International Initiatives to Enhance Awareness and Uptake of Open Research in Psychology: A Systematic Narrative Review*), and aims to extend this work across multiple disciplines.
+With the support of key partners, this project will foster collaboration, transparency, and innovation in scientific research globally.

 <br>